GSA/digitalgov.gov/content/news/2022/06/2022-06-29-five-procurement-strategies-for-diverse-digital-services.md

 Parent topic: [Subpart 39.1 - General](https://www.acquisition.gov/far/subpart-39.1){{< /card-policy >}}

-## 2) Allow Telecommuting to Support Diversity and Inclusion
+## 2) Allow Telecommuting To Support Diversity and Inclusion

 Many solicitations still require some or all contractor employees to report to federal buildings.
 Even if a solicitation doesn’t require it, it often omits how the agency will react to a contractor proposing to leverage remote employees.
 However, in 2018, [FAR 7.108 Additional requirements for telecommuting](https://www.acquisition.gov/far/7.108) was updated to allow an agency to generally not discourage a contractor from allowing its employees to telecommute in the performance of government contracts.